Organizational Members

 Disability Rights International (DRI) is an international advocacy organization dedicated to rights enforcement and full participation in society by children and adults with disabilities worldwide.
 DRI trains and supports disability and human rights activists, documents human rights violations, and works through international oversight mechanisms and the media to hold governments accountable for the discrimination and abuse of people with disabilities.

-Handicap International is an independent and impartial aid organization working in situations of poverty and exclusion, conflict and disaster.
+Humanity & Inclusion is an independent and impartial aid organization working in situations of poverty and exclusion, conflict and disaster.
 We work alongside people with disabilities and vulnerable populations, taking action and bearing witness in order to respond to their essential needs, improve their living conditions and promote respect for their dignity and fundamental rights.

 Houston Center for Independent Living